svw5523/Inferential-Statistics/README.md

+# Statistics with R Specialization---Coursera
-# Intro to Data & Probability - Project Rubric
+## Intro to Data & Probability - Project Rubric

 ### Part 1: Data (3 points)
 - 2 pt for correct reasoning for generabizability – Answer should discuss whether random sampling was used.
 Learners might discuss any reservations, those should be well justified.